Open-Set Recognition in the Age of Vision-Language Models: Introduction

 \section{Introduction}

 In 2013, Scheirer et al.~\cite{scheirer2013towards} described the closed-set assumption ingrained in almost all vision models at the time: all test classes are known during training and the model is never exposed to novel or unknown classes during testing.
-Real-world applications can challenge this assumption and impose open-set conditions -- unexpected objects not included in the training dataset -- causing potentially dangerous overconfident misclassifications~\cite{dhamija2020overlooked,sunderhauf2018limits, miller2018dropout, bendale2016towards}.
+Real-world applications challenge this assumption and test in open-set conditions -- encountering unexpected objects not in the training dataset -- and causing potentially dangerous overconfident misclassifications~\cite{dhamija2020overlooked,sunderhauf2018limits, miller2018dropout, bendale2016towards}.
 Open-set recognition~\cite{scheirer2013towards} was introduced to address this issue by evaluating the ability of vision models to identify and reject open-set inputs as unknown.

-Vision-language models (VLMs) have recently revolutionised the fields of image classification~\cite{radford2021clip, jia2021align, girdhar2023imagebind} and object detection~\cite{ovdetr,ovrcnn,regionclip,vild,detic,vldet,cora}.
+Vision-language models (VLMs) have recently revolutionised the fields of image classification~\cite{radford2021clip, jia2021align, girdhar2023imagebind} and object detection~\cite{ovdetr,ovrcnn,vild}.
 Trained on vast and diverse internet-scale datasets, VLMs recognise an extensive variety of classes and \emph{seemingly} are open-set by default~\cite{wu2024towards}.
-Our paper challenges this overly optimistic view.
+Our paper challenges this view.

 In the age of VLMs, we introduce an updated definition of the open-set problem -- while previous definitions focused on a finite \emph{training} set~\cite{scheirer2013towards}, we show that VLMs impose closed-set assumptions through a finite \emph{query} set.
-As illustrated in Fig.~\ref{fig:vlmopenset}, VLMs are currently still evaluated under closed-set conditions: VLMs compare image embeddings with text embeddings from a predefined query set of class labels.
-This introduces a closed-set assumption that all classes encountered during testing are included in this predefined query set.
-Open-set conditions emerge when VLMs encounter objects that are not included in this predefined query set (unknown objects).
-As we will show in Section~\ref{sec:experiments}, even state-of-the-art VLMs heavily degrade in performance and misclassify unknown objects as belonging to the query set with high confidence.
+As illustrated in Fig.~\ref{fig:vlmopenset}, VLMs for open-vocabulary image classification or object detection are still evaluated under closed-set conditions: they compare image embeddings with text embeddings from a predefined, finite query set of class labels.
+This introduces a closed-set assumption that all classes encountered during testing are included in this query set.
+Open-set conditions emerge when VLMs encounter objects that are not included in the query set (unknown objects).
+As we show in Section~\ref{sec:experiments}, even state-of-the-art VLMs heavily degrade in performance and misclassify unknown objects as belonging to the query set with high confidence.

 In theory, this problem disappears if a VLM's query set contains \emph{every possible class label in a vocabulary}.
 However, we show that naively increasing the query set to contain more and more class labels results in worse task performance, where increasing numbers of misclassifications occur (see Sec.~\ref{sec:querysize}).
 The serious concerns about deploying vision models in safety-critical applications voiced in the pre-VLM era~\cite{sunderhauf2018limits, amodei2016concrete} continues to be relevant and underscore the urgent need for further research into the open-set problem for VLMs.